 By the way, ACORD is the accepted form of insurance certification throughout the USA.
 A non-profit organization serving insurance agencies worldwide since 1971, ACORD stands for Association for Cooperative Operations Research and Development.
 The ACORD Certification shows ALL current insurance coverage of your potential contractor, with coverage limits and expiration dates.

 If ANY of the 3 types of coverage are missing, it shows a gap in your contractor’s insurance, and you’re best advised to avoid anyone with incomplete coverage.

-Shake hands, then get your newly-issued ACORD Certificate in minutes!
+Get your newly-issued ACORD Certificate in minutes!

-NOTE: This ACORD certificate is the ONLY actual proof of coverage.
+IMPORTANT NOTE: This ACORD certificate is the ONLY actual proof of coverage.
 A cancelled check is NOT proof.
 A quote sheet is NOT proof.
 Only ACORD Certificates prove who is covered and the date range.
 There is no charge for this certificate.

 Answer to a commonly-asked question: “Yes, the general contractor’s insurance coverage DOES cover any sub-contractors doing work on your project.”

 Simplify your research: Ask for a company’s ACORD certificate… it’s easy!